 This multinational project comprises the interconnection of the electric grids of Burundi, Democratic Republic of Congo, Kenya, Rwanda and Uganda and consists of the construction of 400, 220 and 110 kV transmission lines and substations.
 The regional interconnection project’s main objectives are to increase availability and reliability of electric energy, increase energy trade between the countries, increase access by the people to electricity and reduce electric energy costs.

 This important regional interconnection project will be supported by a regional guidelines study which will establish the modalities for an efficient cross border power market between the five project countries.
 The regional guidelines will instruct the requirements for an efficient and effective operation of the interconnected system.

 The consultants commenced in February 2016 and have held kick-off meetings, submitted the Inception reports, conducted three review workshops for each study and given training sessions in April 2016.
-The draft Final report has been submitted and there will be a workshop in February to validate it.
-An Article was prepared in July/August for the EU newsletter and posters prepared for use in Workshops highlighting the EU funding of the two studies.
+The draft Final report was submitted in November 2016 and the reivised draft final report was submitted for adoption to the NELSAP steering Committee on 23rd March 2017.
+The financier's remarks at the Steering Committee Meeting was made by a representative of the EU delegation in Kenya.
+An Article on the project was prepared for publishing in July/August 2016 in the EU newsletter and various posters highlighting EU participation in the project were prepared for use during the 22-23 March 2017 NELSAP Steering Committee Workshop in Nairobi - Kenya